sh1198/SQL/README.md

 # Sakina's SQL Portfolio
 ## Welcome to my SQL Portfolio!
-This code repository contains projects of SQL I have written.
+This code repository contains projects using SQL I have written.
 Feel free to take a look and reach out to me if you have any questions.